 - Remind them of the main features/benefits of your product(s) or brand

-- Ask them to whitelist your email address
+- Ask them to add your email address to their allow list

 Then, organize your emails into a logical structure.
 Place an email with introductory content at the beginning of the series, following by emails with progressively stronger commitments.